-Amman the capital is a modern, safe, and friendly city.
-No more than a five hour drive from anywhere in the country, it is a convenient place to base your tour from.
+Amman is a modern, safe, and friendly capital city.
+No more than a five-hour drive from anywhere in the country, it is a convenient place to base your tour from.
 Known as Rabbath-Ammon during prehistoric periods and later as Philadelphia, the ancient city that was once part of the Decapolis league, now boasts a population of around 4 million.
 Often referred to as the white city due to its canvas of white stone houses, Amman offers a variety of historical sites including the Citadel and the magnificent Roman Theatre.
 Amman also contains an impressive array of restaurants, bars and shopping areas.

 After the Umayyads and Abbasids, the city underwent a long period of decline marked by several earthquakes and natural disasters and conquests respectively by the Crusader Kingdom of Jerusalem, the Ayyubid dynasty, the Mamluk Sultanate, and lastly by the Ottomans.
-In was only in 1878 that the Circassians arrived from the Caucasus region of western Asia due to Southward Russian expansion and re-built the city, thus contributing to the start of Amman’s “Modern” history.
+It was only in 1878 that the Circassians arrived from the Caucasus region of western Asia due to Southward Russian expansion and re-built the city, thus contributing to the start of Amman’s ‘modern’ history.

 The Hejaz railway during the Ottoman period also helped, as it linked Damascus and Medina; a development which made Amman a major station and put it back on the commercial map.
 Due to its strategic role, the city was also at the centre of the Middle Eastern theatre of World War I and the Arab Revolt in the First and Second Battle of Amman which resulted in the British mandate over Jordan.